 Why is an article's appearance different in the editor than in Help Center?

-Therefore the goal of the article editor is not to exactly show how it will look once published, but rather to allow you to build up the content that you then apply styles to afterwards.
-This ensures consistency across articles, as opposed to using inline styles, which would be difficult to change at a later stage and generally not recommended for web design.
+The goal of the article editor is not to show how the article looks when published, but rather to allow you to build up the content that you then apply styles to afterward.
+This ensures consistency across articles, as opposed to using inline styles, which are difficult to change at a later stage and generally not recommended for web design.

-The differences in editor versus published appearance is common when adding tables to Help Center articles.
+The differences in editor versus published appearance are common when adding tables to Help Center articles.